 Are metal planters good for plants?

 Metal planters and raised beds are increasingly being used in garden settings.
-There are many different types of metal to choose from and each have their own unique pros and cons related to things like cost, appearance, and longevity.
+There are many different types of metal finishes to choose from and each have their own unique pros and cons related to things like cost, appearance, and longevity.
 Popular types of metal and finishes available include mild steel, powder-coated steel, galvanised steel, and the distinctive corten steel.

 In this guide, we’ll explore the key considerations of metal containers and their suitability for supporting your plants’ growth.